Iteo/audoma/docs/usage.rst

 | Also this exception will be documented in this action schema.

 | Let's presume that we now want to return status code `201` and rate instance on `post`,
-| but on `get` we want to return car instance with random rate and status code `200`.
+| but on `get` we want to return the car instance with random rate and status code `200`.

 .. code-block :: python
    :linenos: